Recent improvements to Singapore’s youth football system will increase hope that A Singaporean can again play in Europe’s top leagues

 School Football Academies: The next step up

-Set to come into effect in 2022, SFAs will be offer a more holistic approach to football development.
+Officially launched in 2022, SFAs will be offer a more holistic approach to football development.
 Designed for secondary school children (between the ages of 13-17), the SFA pilot will see 10 Ministry of Education schools across the island offer a good balance between academics and football.

-The first group of SFA schools are:
+The current group of SFA schools as of June 2023 are: